fallen-icarus/cardano-swaps/Benchmarks/OneWaySwap.md

 ## Changing Swap Trading Pair
-By composing both the `CreateSwap` minting redeemer and the `CloseOrUpdate` spending redeemer, it is possible change what trading pair a swap is for in a single transaction (ie, you do not need to first close the swap in one tx and then open the new swap in another tx).
+By composing both the `CreateSwap` minting redeemer and the `CloseOrUpdate` spending redeemer, it is possible to change a swap's trading pair in a single transaction (ie, you do not need to first close the swap in one tx and then open the new swap in another tx).

-Since there are many different scenarios that are possible, instead of testing all of them only the worst possible scenario was benchmarked.
+Since there are too many scenarios to test all of them, only the worst possible scenarios for each action were benchmarked.
 All other scenarios should have better performance.
-If you are aware of a an even worse scenario, please open an issue so its benchmarks can be added.
+If you are aware of an even worse scenario, please open an issue so its benchmarks can be added.

 #### All swaps start as different trading pairs and end as different trading pairs.
 | Number Updated | Tx Fee | Collateral Required |